 Their chests protrude as they draw breath, not their stomachs.
 They breathe out before air can reach the depths of their lungs.

-This deprives their body of oxygen and makes them feel tired all the time.
+This deprives their bodies of oxygen and makes them feel tired all the time.

 If yes, it could be because you aren’t breathing right.

 Breathing improperly – too shallow – in the long term destroys your stamina, messes up your hormones, and puts a significant amount of stress on your vital organs.

 It also impairs brain function, because your brain needs oxygen to function.